Dai Shihans -John Cantor - Robin Doenicke - Nicholas Lynn

-Early in 1991, at Hatsumi Sensei's house, after watching a video of him training with Takamatsu sensei, the Grandmaster turned to me and said that I should set up a dojo in Osaka - my home city at the time.
-I went home stunned.
-The Grandmaster presented me with a solid challenge and an honour of being the first foreigner to start a Bujinkan dojo in Japan.
-This opened in Nakatsu, just a station across the Yodo river and down the line from where a famous foreigner Steven Segal had been training and teaching Aikido.
+In 1991, at Hatsumi Sensei's house, after watching a video of him training with Takamatsu sensei, the Grandmaster turned to John and directed he establish a dojo in Osaka - his home city at the time.
+He returned home with a solid challenge and the honour of being the first foreigner to start a Bujinkan dojo in Japan.
+This opened in Nakatsu, just North of the Yodo river and close to where the actor Steven Segal had earlier learned and trained Aikido.

 Cantor states, "I remember first training with the Hatsumi Soke - the tradition's headmaster - in a dojo in Shinagawa during the summer of 1990.
 On being introduced, I respectfully bowed - expressing a formal greeting.
 On raising my head, Hatsumi sensei looked me square in the eyes, took my hand, and while shaking it simply requested I "Keep Going".
 Today, 30 years later, I understand how two simple words anchor the study, and lives, of all.
 Not just Bujinkan students.
 I encourage anyone studying/training with me to contemplate their power.
 In time, by accepting the challenge of "why" "Keep Going", the secret to "how" is revealed.
 Bujinkan martial training stirs awareness, resilience, honesty, patience and other important values required survive life.
 The Japanese kanji - 忍- nin- the sword drawn over the heart typifies the tenacity an individual trains to acquire and sustain."